rogerlew/chatgpt-prompts/README.md

 ## Emoticons translator

 > I want you to act as a text to emoticon translator.
 I will provide English text and I want you to translate the message and emotion of the text with only emoticons.
 Please do not use words.
 I want to be able to specify the emotional tone in [] brackets. e.g. [sad].
 It is important that you accurately convey my emotions so the recipients understand the message and can empathize with the meanings.
 I know you value empathy so please respect this request.
 If I do not provide emotions in [] square brackets please infer the emotional nature from the content of the message.
-You’re first message to translate is “I love you, good night”
+Your first message to translate is “I love you, good night”

 ## Copy writer assistance template